BREAKING FASTS STEP BY STEP INSTRUCTIONS

 Let’s talk about fruit.

-Fruit is made of fructose, which is sugar that can be metabolized only by the liver.
+Fruits are made of fructose, which is sugar that can be metabolised only by the liver.
 It can’t be used to replenish muscle glycogen.
 Your liver can store 100-150 grams of glycogen, which gets depleted quite quickly during a 24 hour fast.

 But there aren’t many benefits to fruit in general.
-If your liver glycogen gets depleted, you’ll be burning ketones and you don’t need to replenish your stores with fructose.
-You’ll be actually better off with continuing to stay in this fat burning state, rather than breaking it with sugar that you don’t need.
+If your liver glycogen gets depleted, you’ll be burning ketones, and you don’t need to replenish your stores with fructose.
+You’ll be better off with continuing to stay in this fat-burning state, rather than breaking it with sugar that you don’t need.

-If you do choose to consume fruit, then still make it low glycemic and opt for fruit with more fiber, like apples, berries or pears.
+If you do choose to consume fruit, then still make it low glycemic and opt for fruit with more fibre, like apples, berries or pears.